We're in unprecedented times, and we know you've got plenty of questions.

 Is the NEC Hangar open?

 While we believe this is an appropriate step to try and reduce exposure for our playing group, the club apologises for any inconvenience this may cause.
-We will ensure additional signing opportunities are made available later in the year for our members and supporters.
+Where possible, we will ensure additional signing opportunities are made available later in the year for our members and supporters.

 Are there any fan engagement activities coming up?